Why Neither Ancient Creeds

 His reformation ideas reflect a summary of what Christian scholars have learned about science and the Bible in the past century as well as experience in trying to communicate a coherent message of Christianity to educated audiences.

 Following introductory comments, Spong invites readers to reconsider the character of God with a focus on God as Being.
 Next, he addresses the difficult teaching about the incarnation and the nature of Jesus as a person and as Christ.
 He challenges beliefs in original sin, the virgin birth, and many miraculous stories from ancient Israel to the works of Jesus and his followers.

 Other teachings re-examined include atonement theology, beliefs about Easter, and the ascension of Christ.
 Matters of practice include two theses on Ethics and the relevance of the Ten Commandments as well as a new understanding of prayer.
 He closes with discussions on life after death and universalism.

-A sample of quotes from Unbelievable may help readers get a sense of Spong's challenges to traditional Christian doctrines.
+A sample of quotes from Unbelievable may help you get a sense of Spong's challenges to traditional Christian doctrines.